htm-community/simon/README.md

 # htm-simon
-"Simon" game for the Raspberry Pi Zero W, reversed so user sets pattern and NuPIC replays
+"Simon" memory game for the Raspberry Pi Zero W, reversed so user sets the pattern, and NuPIC plays it back

 Assumes the following GPIO pin assignments: